sarahconnollybristol/cs-uob.github.io/PGT/General-Info/FAQ.md

 of contact specific to CS, while also providing IT services with a “big picture” view of shared problems or requirements.

 Q: **Do you assess how well groups work for group projects?**
 A: An individual engagement assessment will be worth 10% of the final mark for all group projects.
-I don’t know exactly what this assessment will entail.

 Q: **Should I include an Appendix for X in my report?**
 A: The best way to think of an appendix is as content that could be of use, but is not crucial to understanding the dissertation.
 In line with most research